 Avoid Sketchy Apps

-Some apps request camera access for shady reasons.
-If a flashlight app wants camera access, skip it.
+Some apps ask for camera access for shady reasons.
+Don't use a flashlight app if it asks for camera access.

 Use a Case

-Drops damage cameras.
-Get a decent case.
-Mine has saved my phone's camera at least three times.
+Drops break cameras.
+Get a good case.
+At least three times, mine has saved my phone's camera.

-Once a month, gently clean your camera lens with a microfiber cloth.
-Dust and fingerprints mess with photo quality.
+Use a microfiber cloth to gently clean your camera lens once a month.
+Dust and fingerprints make photos look bad.

 When to Visit a Repair Shop